Asiawyatt/Erdos-Project2022/README.md

 The goal of our project is to provide insight into which of these factors are most important in having a clinical trial make it to completion.
 Specifically, we aim to determine which of these factors when structuring a clinical trial are the most important for cancer intervention trial completion and to predict whether or not a test set of trials will be completed.
 Using data provided by https://clinicaltrials.gov/ we assessed interventional cancer studies that aimed to bring a new treatment to the market.

 Our initial research and intuition on viability of clinical trials we selected to analyze the following properties of our subset of clinical trials:
-Conditions (cancer types the therapy is tested for)
+-Conditions (cancer types the therapy is tested for)
-Funder Type (NIH/Federal funding, Industry, or other)
+-Funder Type (NIH/Federal funding, Industry, or other)
-Study design (masking, etc)
+-Study design (masking, etc)
-Study duration
+-Study duration
-Study location (Hospital/University or not)
+-Study location (Hospital/University or not)
-Number of participants
+-Number of participants
-Minimum age of participants
+-Minimum age of participants
-Gender of participants
+-Gender of participants

 See [CancerClinicalTrialData.csv](https://github.com/Asiawyatt/Erdos-Project2022/CancerClinicalTrialData.csv) for raw data
 See [DataExploration.ipynb](https://github.com/Asiawyatt/Erdos-Project2022/DataExploration.ipynb) for data exploration and feature selection